 Try to focus just on one pair at a time.
-Get involved with its movements, build a relationship with it, watch it every day over and over.
+Get involved with its movements, build a relationship with it, and watch it every day over and over.

 Imagine that you have a new girlfriend.
-Probably at the beginning you don’t know much about her, how she reacts, what she likes or dislikes, …
+Probably at the beginning, you don’t know much about her, how she reacts, what she likes or dislikes, …

 As time passes, and you keep spending time with her, you start to learn more about her.
-You learn about her feelings, about how she behaves in some situations, what she likes to do… and a lot of times you an even predict her behavior.
+You learn about her feelings, about how she behaves in some situations, what she likes to do… and a lot of times you can even predict her behavior.

 Markets are like a girlfriend.
-Every market has a different personality, when you watch the same one every single day, you start to understand it’s personality.
+Every market has a different personality, when you watch the same one every single day, you start to understand its personality.